 It was only after a team of surveyors guarded by soldiers arrived the community that its members knew that something was amiss.
 Unsuspecting farmers working their fields were brutalised.
 In the months that followed, community protests against the land grabbing were suppressed by state security services.
-Worse, elements connected to influential politicians orchestrated intra-communal and inter-communal violence that resulted in loss of many lives, as recorded in Social Action’s report, Killing for Banana.
+Worse, elements connected to influential politicians orchestrated intra-communal and inter-communal violence that resulted in loss of many lives, as recorded in Alone’s report, Killing for Banana.

-With the support of Social Action, community members had gone to court in in 2011 to stop the government of Rotimi Amaechi from forcefully grabbing their land for the banana plantation.
+With the support of Alone, community members had gone to court in in 2011 to stop the government of Rotimi Amaechi from forcefully grabbing their land for the banana plantation.
 The matter was later taken, on behalf of the community people, to Economic Community of West African States (ECOWAS) Court, Abuja by Justice Empowerment Initiative (JEI) after Justice Mustapha Akanbi of the Federal High Court 1, Port Harcourt declined jurisdiction over the matter.
 The ECOWAS Court, however, advised that the case is taken to the National Human Rights Commission (NHRC) where the case is still pending, literally abandoned.